Tools Support

 After De Minimis — What Changed for FBA Sellers

-For a full breakdown of the de minimis rule changes and their impact on e-commerce sellers, see our <a href='/insights/de-minimis-elimination-guide/'>de minimis elimination guide</a>.
-The key takeaway for FBA: work with a forwarder who has handled post-de minimis inbound flows and knows how to classify goods correctly under the updated tariff environment.
+For a full breakdown of these rule changes, and what they mean for e-commerce sellers, see our de minimis elimination guide.
+The key point for FBA sellers: work with a forwarder who has handled post-de minimis inbound flows.
+They should know how to classify goods correctly under the new tariff rules.

 Prep Center vs. Freight Forwarder — They Are Different